This post may contain affiliate links. Please read our disclosure for more info.

 Of course, there are some situations where an entire garden of plants won’t immediately solve your fly problem, and for such situations, those trying to learn how to get rid of flies may default to ecologically-considerate exterminators, like the option in the link.
 However, once the problem has been rectified, adding fly-repellent plants isn’t a bad idea at all.

-Beyond pest control and organic plant-based alternatives for the repellant of pests, there are things you can do in the home to diminish the presence of flies.
+Beyond insect repellents and organic plant-based alternatives for the repellant of pests, there are things you can do in the home to diminish the presence of flies.
 When you finish eating, rinse the dish and either load it in the dishwasher, or if you don’t have a dishwasher, give it a more complete cleaning so you can put it away.

 Do you have cats or dogs?
 Well, be sure you clean up after them quickly and completely whenever they do their business indoors.
 Cats don’t only use the litter box, they also expurgate hairballs in inconvenient places all night long—take care of such issues.
 They attract flies as well as ants.
 If you have neither cat nor dog, be sure to clean up after yourself accordingly.

 If you’ve got children, keep them showered and throw diapers in the outside trash.
 Don’t leave food out.
 Take out garbage quickly.
 Wipe down countertops and sweep.
 Whenever you’ve got a spill, clean it up.
 Get in the habit of doing these things, and add house plants that repel flies as you go.
-Get the balance right and you’ll naturally keep these nasty pests at bay.
+Get the balance right and you’ll naturally deter flies and repel insects.